The EU, China and Central Asia: Global and Regional Cooperation in A New Era

 The workshop will start with a keynote speech on “Opportunities for cooperation between the EU and China in Central Asia” by H.E.
 Mr Peter Burian, EU Special Representative for Central Asia.
 This will be followed by parallel sessions on different topics related to the broader theme.
 The workshop will end with a plenary session in which the main discussion points of the parallel sessions will be presented.

-Download the full call here.
+Download the complete programme here.

 No events found.